Q&A with film director, writer and producer: Lidia Sheinin

-Teriberka – is a small village on the shores of the Barents Sea, which has become famous with thanks to Leviathan, a film by Andrei Zvyagintsev, as a symbol of Russian backwoods ? and hopelessness.
-Entrepreneur, Boris Akimov, has decided to take advantage of Teriberka’s important growth potential and current fame.
+Teriberka is a small village on the shores of the Barents Sea, which has become famous thanks to Leviathan, the film by Andrei Zvyagintsev, as a symbol of Russia's backwoods and hopelessness.
+Entrepreneur Boris Akimov has decided to take advantage of Teriberka’s important growth potential and current fame.
 He plans to open seafood farms, cafes, hotels, and a festival of contemporary art.
 Will he succeed?

 The winner of RFW partner festival Bridge of Arts competition: Russia Inspires.